SRodi/JenkinsInstance/master_esx/README.md

 # requirements:

-	- modify inventory/hosts with host machine ip
+	1. add master-machine IP to Vagrantfile (if using vagrant to create VM)

-	- modify roles/jenkins_plugins/vars/main.yml with host IP
+	2. modify inventory/hosts with host machine ip